Specific Form Builder permissions are configured with

 Path-based access restrictions can also be implemented to fully or partially protect Form Builder access.

 Orbeon Forms does not specifically provide a mechanism to protect access based on paths, but your container or web server might.

-Access control for deployed forms - How to control access to deployed forms.
+- Access control for editing forms - How to control access to Form Builder.